Josh Jung Player Props: Rangers vs. Astros

 Astros Pitching Rankings

+- The Astros pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Astros' 3.71 team ERA ranks second among all MLB pitching staffs.
+- The Astros have the third-ranked team ERA among all league pitching staffs (3.73).

-- Astros pitchers combine to allow 114 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- Astros pitchers combine to allow 116 total home runs at a rate of 1.1 per game (to rank 16th in baseball).

-- The right-hander's last appearance came on Wednesday against the Colorado Rockies, when he went 5 2/3 scoreless innings while giving up only one hit.
+- The right-hander last pitched on Friday against the Oakland Athletics, when he tossed seven innings, allowing one earned run while giving up six hits.

-- The 27-year-old has put up a 3.46 ERA and 6.9 strikeouts per nine innings in 12 games this season, while giving up a batting average of .259 to opposing hitters.
+- In 13 games this season, the 28-year-old has a 3.13 ERA and 6.4 strikeouts per nine innings, while allowing a batting average of .251 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.